Skip to content

 Restoring a timepiece to a brand-new look can reduce the value of an antique watch.
 This is especially the case if the case is polished, the luminous paint is repainted, or any original parts are replaced.
 Instead, it is important to maintain a watch’s original finish, without worrying about minor dents and scratches.

-If you wish to clean the dial, be very careful not to touch your hands.
+If you wish to clean the dial, be very careful not to touch it with your bare hands.
 They can be easily bent which can cause them to interlock and stop the movement.
 Use a dry, soft cloth or a fine brush.

 Can I wear an antique pocket watch for daily use?